 The 2021 Budapest Christmas Markets require proof of immunity (Covid vaccinated).
 You will have to have documents certifying immunity and a picture ID card.
 Both documents will be checked at the gate (there are several entrance gates) before access to the Christmas market.

 AMERICANS – The US CDC cards (the vaccination card you get the USA) are not accepted as vaccination proof in Hungary.
 Hungary is only accepting the EU Green Pass, the only way you can get your CDC card converted into an EU Green Pass is at a France/Germany pharmacy.
 I know this is frustrating to try and navigate traveling during COVID and with the ever-changing COVID rules.

 The Biggest Christmas Market in Budapest: Vörösmarty Square

 The biggest and longest Budapest Christmas market takes place on Vörösmarty square in the heart of the city.
-It starts already in early November and lasts until the 1st of January.
+It starts already in mid-November and lasts until the 31st of December.
 Besides the countless food stalls and craft vendors, you can enjoy free concerts by various Hungarian bands every day.
 Budapest takes pride in the selection of craftwork and luckily the things for sale are authentic pieces by local artists – some traditional things, and even more contemporary design.